cmatKhan/unifire/README.md

 ### Running InterProScan

 Once the multifasta file is ready (cf. previous steps), you can find the matches of all sequences using InterProScan.
 It is advised to download the last version from [https://www.ebi.ac.uk/interpro/download.html](https://www.ebi.ac.uk/interpro/download.html) and keep it up-to-date.
-The current version of InterProScan (5.42-78.0) requires Java 11 to run.

 The output format must be XML to be accepted as a valid input for UniFIRE.

-The option `-dp` or `--disable-precalc` must be used to be able to get the sequence alignments (necessary if you are interested by the positional features annotations provided by UniRule).
+The option `-dp` or `--disable-precalc` must be used to be able to get the sequence alignments (necessary if you are interested in the positional features annotations provided by UniRule).

 Command: